appsmithorg/appsmith-docs/website/docs/build-apps/how-to-guides/update-table-data-using-json-form.md

 ---
-description: This page shows you how to display a master-detail form and update table data using a JSON form.
+description: This page shows you how to display a master-detail form and update table data using a JSON form and Form widget.
 ---
-# Update Table Data Using JSON Form
+# Update Table Data Using Form

-This page shows you how to display a master-detail form and update table data using a JSON form.
+This page shows you how to display a master-detail form and update table data using JSON form and Form widget.

+## Prerequisites

+* A [Table](/reference/widgets/table) widget connected to a query.
+* A [JSON Form](/reference/widgets/json-form) or [Form](/reference/widgets/form) widget for updating table data.

+## Submit form data using JSON Form

+Follow these steps to set up a JSON Form and configure the query:

  <figure>
   <img src="/img/jsonguide.gif" style= {{width:"700px", height:"auto"}} alt="Update Table Data using JSON Form"/>
   <figcaption align = "center"><i>Update Table Data using JSON Form</i></figcaption>
 </figure>

-## Prerequisites

-* A [Table](/reference/widgets/table) widget connected to a query.
-* A [JSON Form](/reference/widgets/json-form) widget for updating table data.

-## Submit form data

-Follow these steps to set up a JSON Form and configure the query:

 1. To display a master-detail form when a user selects a row in a Table widget, you can add the below code in the **Source Data** property of the JSON Form: